Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 What’s Included......

-✔️ Four nights' accommodation in a historic arts and crafts property with sensational lake views
+✔️ Four nights' accommodation in a historic arts and crafts property with sensational lake views and hot-tub and sauna for use overlooking the fells

 ✔️ Private tours of Dove Cottage, Rydal Mount, Hill Top, and Brantwood and a guided drive through the Lake District, with storytelling and commentary from a beloved local